Rodriguez Army Health Clinic is an appointment based managed care medical facility that serves the active duty military population in Puerto Rico.

 2. Notice of Privacy Practices (Spanish)

 The Patient Representative is available to assist patients with comments, compliments and complaints.
 The Patient Representative can provide documents to assist the individual in correcting the problem while ensuring we have documented the situation to provide continuous quality improvement.
 Call 787 707-2973 for assistance.

 The laboratory can perform or obtain most standard laboratory test procedures ordered by the physician.
-Laboratory tests are collected from 0630-1500hrs, Monday through Friday with the exception of every Wednesday when the laboratory operates from 0630-1100.
+Laboratory tests are collected from 0630-1500hrs, Monday through Friday with the exception of the last Friday of every month when the laboratory operates from 0630-1100.
 The Laboratory staff can be reached at (787) 707-2578.